ninabarzh/orchard/resources/cheatsheets/Darkweb-scraping.md

 For automation, selenium requires a driver.
 The Tor browser is based on Firefox.

-* Get Mozilla’s Geckodriver and extract it to the `~/.local/bin folder`.
+* Get Mozilla’s Geckodriver and extract it to the `~/.local/bin` folder.
 * Get the path to the Tor browser Firefox binary on the local machine.

 ## Imports